doged-io/doged/CONTRIBUTING.md

 ---------------------------------

-During submission of patches, arcanist will automatically run `arc lint` to enforce Dogecash code formatting standards, and often suggests changes.
+During submission of patches, arcanist will automatically run `arc lint` to enforce dogd code formatting standards, and often suggests changes.
 If code formatting tools do not install automatically on your system, you will have to install the following: